-- 1. Vertices involve external H line and two internal N^8 lines.
+- 1. Vertices involve external H line and two internal M^8 lines.
 If it indeed does not make sense to speak about internal on-mass-shell quark lines in H, the BCFW construction using MHV amplitudes as building bricks and utilizing now also internal H quark lines, is not needed.
 One can of course ask, whether the M^8 quark lines could be regarded as analogs of lines connecting different MHV diagrams replaced with Galois singlets.
 It seems that also Grassmannians, positive Grassmannians, and amplituhedron are unnecessary. - 2.
 The identification of the twistor amplitudes as Yangian invariants is extremely attractive.
 The proposal has been that the super-symplectic algebra (SSA) and the extended half-Kac Moody algebra of isometries acting as symmetries of WCW extend to Yangians and that the higher charges of Grassmannisans with conformal weight h > 0 correspond to multiparticle contributions to conserved charges with potential energy as a very familiar 2-particle example.
-Hence the TGD based construction should produce the scattering amplitudes as Yangian invariants.
-One cannot of course exclude the possibility that the integration over the "world" world.